mtn/chaos/README.md

 # chaos

 Chaos is a toy OS I'm making to learn about operating systems.
 At this point, I'm just reading [intermezzos](https://intermezzos.github.io/) and [phil-opp's tutorial](https://os.phil-opp.com/vga-text-mode/).
+I plan to go until I have a shell, probably.